First Trimester Down Syndrome Screening

 GYN Doppler Ultrasound

 3D GYN ultrasound may be performed if a uterine anomaly is suspected.
-Sometimes it is used to evaluate polyps and fibroids within the endometrial cavity.
+Sometimes it is used to evaluate polyps and fibroids within the endometrial cavity or underlying structural abnormalities within the uterus.
+This screening creates a three-dimensional map of the endometrial cavity to assess the size and number of any such cysts or fibroids, or other abnormalities of the uterus.

 Amniocentesis